wfailla/un-orchestrator/orchestrator/README_NF-FG.md

 A graph that want to use an `internal` endpoint defined by another graph, can do it only if that `internal` endpoint has been specified by that graph.

-Is `internal` endpoint is defined as follows:
+This `internal` endpoint is defined as follows:

 	{
 		"id": "00000002",